ramonidea/370_project/proposal.md

 The data set we got from the Kaggle is massive, and it cannot directly imported by python.
 We may need to do some data cleaning before working on it.

 ### New Technical Skills
-- We may need to investigate other supervised learning which fit more our problem domain.
+- We may need to investigate other supervised learning which fits our problem domain more.
 - We need other techniques to clean our data sets.
+- We anticipate having to learn more skills, though currently it is hard to say what those will be.
+Our best guess is that it will focus on learning more skills relevant to machine learning with python packages and creating good in-depth visualizations to display our results.

-### Conduct Analysys
+### Conduct Analysis
-Please include a detailed description of your intended modeling approach.
+Currently, our modeling approach consists of applying the machine learning skills we learned in class in notebook 6.
+We might also do some logistic modeling and maybe some linear modeling, to have a second angle at which variables are most important to the success (or failure) of a kickstarter.
+Once we do these initial steps, we will see what are results are at that point and see if/what we want to do beyond the modeling we learned in class.

 ### Major challenges
 What major challenges do you anticipate?